Is Human-Like Text Liked by Humans? Multilingual Human Detection and Preference Against AI: Limitations

 \section{Limitations}

-\paragraph{Annotator Diversity} All annotators involved in the detection process are advanced NLP researchers, including Msc. and PhD. students, as well as postdocs, specializing in LLMs.
+\paragraph{Annotator Diversity} All annotators involved in the detection process are advanced NLP researchers, including MSc. and PhD. students, as well as postdocs, specializing in LLMs.
 No laymen participated in the annotation process, which ensures that the findings and the conclusions were relevant within the expert domain.
 It is possible that different results could be obtained if laypersons were involved in the detection tasks.
 However, given our aim to explore the upper bound of human capability in detecting machine-generated text, the current setting is appropriate.
 Future work could consider involving a broader range of participants to assess the average detection capability across different population groups.

 \paragraph{Automatic Linguistic Analysis} We did not include automated linguistic analysis using tools and techniques in this study.
 The reason lies in that our primary focus is on human-centered case study: how humans perceive quality of the output, identify distinguishable signals between human and machine, detection capabilities and preferences.
 There have been many studies exploring automatic MGT detection and performing linguistic analysis by automatic methods, while our aim is to understand human perception. \appref{sec:distinctionfactor} provides detailed linguistic differences (distinguishable signals) between human-written and machine-generated text which were manually summarized by expert human annotators.
-They are valuable insights to guide the future LLM improvement.
+They are valuable insights to guide the future LLM improvement towards more human-like text generation as perceived by readers.